Holindauer/systems-c/processes_and_signals/README.md

 ### Signals

-Signals are messages accessible to processes about systems-level events.
+Signals are messages accessible to processes about system-level events.
 They are asynchronous notifications sent to a process to inform it of events.
 Signals are sent from the kernel to a target process at the request of other processes.

 For example, when a user interrupts a process from the terminal with **ctrl-c**, it sends the **SIGINT** signal to the process running in the terminal.
 The only information sent is the ID of **SIGINT**, which is 2.
 Specific signals have default actions associated with them, in this case, it is to terminate the process.